 My Ultimate Seafood Gumbo recipe for a traditional New Orleans dish made with okra, andouille sausage, shrimp, crab, and Cajun seasoning.

 Delicious seafood gumbo is classic Southern comfort food with an amazing blend of vegetables, seafood, and a flavorful broth.
-For another traditional Southern Louisiana Dinner Recipe, try my Easy Jambalaya.
+For another cozy Louisiana stew, try my Hearty Okra Soup or Easy Jambalaya.

 Sabrina’s Ultimate Gumbo Recipe